I’d like a day without punishing you, it says.

 Let’s find out.

 Maybe I want to punish you, too.
-Maybe I want you to keep waiting and striving and annoyed at why I’m not answering because you know I’m here, you feel I’m here, and yet I won’t come out and play with you.
+Maybe I want you to keep waiting and striving and raging at why I’m not answering, because you know I’m here but I won’t come out and play with you.
 I just keep walking and walking as though I still have living people to oversee.

 I choose rubble over you.